cdktf/cdktf-provider-snowflake/docs/functionPython.go.md

 - *Type:* *string

-Specifies that the function is an aggregate function.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies that the function is an aggregate function.

 For more information about user-defined aggregate functions, see [Python user-defined aggregate functions](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-aggregate-functions).
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/function_python#is_aggregate FunctionPython#is_aggregate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/function_python#is_aggregate FunctionPython#is_aggregate}

 ---